ros-navigation/navigation2/nav2_rotation_shim_controller/README.md

-todo
-	- make sure you can get params for the other controller types
-	- collision detection
-	- test actually works

-	- migration guide
-	- configuration guide
-	- tutorial

-should remove initial rotate in place from RPP?  tell people to use this instead.
-Would that simplify one of those settings that can be on at the same time as this?

 # Nav2 Rotation Shim Controller

 This is a controller (local trajectory planner) that implements a "shim" controller plugin.
 It was developed by [Steve Macenski](https://www.linkedin.com/in/steve-macenski-41a985101/) while at [Samsung Research](https://www.sra.samsung.com/).